 Residents can take greenwaste to the Regional Waste Management Facility for FREE.
 Find out more:

 Residents can now take paper, cardboard, and magazines to the Regional Waste Management Facility for FREE, providing they are clean and separated by type.
 Find out more:

-Household chemicals that CANNOT go in your wheelie-bin can be dropped off at the Chemical Disposal Centre on Fridays and the first Saturday of each month.
+Household chemicals that CANNOT go in your wheelie-bin can be dropped off at the Hazardous Waste Compound.

-For a comprehensive listing of what can and cannot be taken the Chemical Disposal Centre click here.
+For a comprehensive listing of what can and cannot be taken please view the fact sheet below.